 The quality of diesel fuel (Derv) can vary in different countries and only clean, good quality fuel should be used.
 It is important that the sulphur content of diesel fuel does not exceed 1%; in Europe all supplies should be within this limit, but in other parts of the world, you should check with your supplier.

-Ensure the fuel filter element is changed at the recommended service intervals and clean the sediment bowl regularly (see 'Owner maintenance').
+Ensure the fuel filter element is changed and the fuel sedimenter drained, at the recommended service intervals.